munkychop/bullet/README.md

 Bullet.on('hello', helloCallback);
 Bullet.on('hello', anotherCallback);
+Bullet.on('hello', anotherCallback, false, "myId");

 // Somewhere later in the application...

-// Trigger the 'hello' message – Bullet will call both the 'helloCallback' and 'anotherCallback' functions:
+// Trigger the 'hello' message – Bullet will call both the 'helloCallback' and 'anotherCallback' (calling it twice because of the id) functions:

 Bullet.trigger('hello');

-// Remove only the 'anotherCallback' function associated with the 'hello' message:
+// Remove only the 'anotherCallback' function associated with the 'hello' message, which doesn't use an id:

 Bullet.off('hello', anotherCallback);

+// Trigger the 'hello' message again – Bullet will call both the 'helloCallback' and 'anotherCallback' (this time only once because of the id case) function:

+Bullet.trigger('hello');

+// Remove only the 'anotherCallback' function associated with the 'hello' message, which is associated with the 'myId' id:

+Bullet.off('hello', anotherCallback, "myId");

-// Trigger the 'hello' message again – Bullet will only call the 'helloCallback' function:
+// Trigger the 'hello' message again – Bullet will call only the 'helloCallback' function:

 Bullet.trigger('hello');